Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 If your Pose Estimation Tutorial Unity project is not already open, select and open it from the Unity Hub.

->Note: A complete version of this step has been provided in this repository, called `PoseEstimationDemoProject`.
-If you have some experience with Unity and would like to skip the scene setup portion, you can open this provided project via Unity Hub and open the scene TutorialPoseEstimation.
-You will need to update the ROS Settings as described below, then skip to [Step 5: Putting it together](#step-5).

 We will work on the same scene that was created in the [Phase 1](1_set_up_the_scene.md) and [Phase 2](2_set_up_the_data_collection_scene.md), so if you have not already, complete Phases 1 and 2 to set up the Unity project.

 #### Connecting with ROS